Additional migration options for mailboxes

 - Excluded – source items excluded from the migration (customized both in the Folder filter and Time filter option),

 - Failed – all items that the program attempted to migrate but eventually skipped because of errors,

-- Total – a summary of all aforementioned three categories.
+- Total – a summary of all three categories above.

 |Fig. 5.
 Mailbox migration report.|

-If you have configured IMAP type of job, by choosing this option you are able to update the password for selected users.
+If you have configured IMAP type of job, by choosing this option you are able to update the password for selected users (Fig. 6.).
 This password will be used while contacting source IMAP server and downloading the content of the mailbox.